Research in Austria

-Austria as a country of research: willingness to invest, inventiveness and a dynamic research landscape benefit from direct research funding and a tax bonus for research.Contact us
+Austria as a country of research is characterised by a willingness to invest, inventiveness and a dynamic research landscape benefitting from direct research funding and a research tax credit.Contact us

 Austria as a country of research:

-Why should you research in Austria?
+Why should you conduct research in Austria?
 Because you will be successful here!
-That is due to not one but several factors.
-Together they make the country so attractive for innovation: A combination of direct research funding and a tax bonus for research of 14% is unique in Europe.
+This is not due to one but to several factors which together make the country so attractive for innovation.
+The combination of direct research funding and a 14% research tax credit is unique in Europe.

-Not yet convinced?
-Austria offers even more!
-Over the last two decades, the country has succeeded in driving research and development forward many times over.
-The research ratio that was still at 1.53% in 1994 increased to 3.26% in 2022 and thus positions Austria's development dynamics in research and development as one of the strongest in Europe.
+Still not convinced?
+Well, Austria offers even more!
+Over the last two decades, the country has succeeded in increasing research and development forward many times over.
+The research ratio at 1.53% in 1994 rose to 3.26% by 2022.
+This means Austria has experienced one of the strongest upswings in R&D in all of Europe.

 At a glance: This is how

 Industry meets science

 The business and scientific communities work extremely closely and successfully together.
 As a result, the country thus offers ideal prerequisites for open innovation.
 External partners such as customers, universities, research institutes, suppliers and startups are ideally integrated into the development process for new ideas, products and services.

 The educational system in Austria is known for its high quality and practice-oriented training.
 Furthermore, numerous funding programmes also exist, linking scientists and companies, providing support with the onboarding of international staff and assisting with registration and tax issues.